volterraedge/terraform-provider-volterra/docs/resources/volterra_alert_policy.md

   }

   routes {
-    // One of the arguments from this list "send dont_send" must be set send = true
+    // One of the arguments from this list "dont_send send" must be set dont_send = true

-    // One of the arguments from this list "custom any severity group alertname alertname_regex" must be set alertname_regex = "alertname_regex"
+    // One of the arguments from this list "any severity group alertname alertname_regex custom" must be set alertname_regex = "alertname_regex"

     notification_parameters {
-      // One of the arguments from this list "ves_io_group custom default individual" must be set default         = true
+      // One of the arguments from this list "default individual ves_io_group custom" must be set individual      = true
       group_interval  = "1m"
       group_wait      = "30s"
       repeat_interval = "4h"